 Whether you're growing out a full fringe or just want to ease your way slowly into the world of bangs hairstyles, side swept bangs are one of the most flattering ways to flirt with the look.

-If you're up on 2021's hair trends you'll know that side swept bangs are back.
 If you have been considering bangs hairstyles but are wary of how high maintenance they can be, a side fringe is a good option.
 They tend to require a little less attention and maintenance, especially when on the longer side.
 In fact, you can probably pack your hair dryer away altogether (though if you are a die-hard blowout fan then don't miss our guide to the best hair dryers).

 For celebrity inspiration, look no further than A-Listers 'dos like Reese Witherspoon, Kirsten Dunst, Jennifer Aniston, Olivia Wilde, and even the Duchess of Cambridge herself, who've all successfully tried their hands at side swept bangs.

-Alternatively, if you have a fringe that you want to transition away from, side bangs are a great way to grow it out.
+If you have a fringe that you want to transition away from, side bangs are a great way to grow it out.
 “Growing out a fringe puts a lot of people off trying out this trend or trying something new, but it doesn’t have to be difficult,” says Sally Brooks of Brooks & Brooks and British Hairstylist of the Year.
 “Moving your part and sweeping the hair over can help while growing it out,” she adds.

 Which side swept bangs hairstyle suits your face shape?